ZMI PowerPack Aura 20K USB-C - A budget friendly 20,000mAh USB-C PD power bank

 - Input: micro-USB, Output: USB-C or USB-A

-In any configuration output is limited to 5V/1A (5W).
+In any configuration, the output is limited to 5V/1A (5W).
 That’s enough to charge a phone or small device overnight.
-But no where near the fast charging offered when the portable charger is only plugged into one device.
+But nowhere near the fast charging offered when the portable charger is only plugged into one device.
 Input is also limited to 5V, so no fast charging for the power bank either.

-It is also worth nothing the USB-C port and micro-USB port are close to one another.
+It is also worth noting the USB-C port and micro-USB port are close to one another.
 I was able to plug them in together.
 But cable ends were bumping against one another.